taskrabbit/forklift/readme.md

   run_load                    # Load the manipulated data into the final database

-  save_dump                   # mySQLdump the new final database for safe keeping send_email                  # Email folks the status of this forklift unlock_pidfile              # Clean up the pidfile so I can run next time end
+  save_dump                   # mySQLdump the new final database for safe keeping send_emails                 # Email folks the status of this forklift and send any status emails unlock_pidfile              # Clean up the pidfile so I can run next time end
 ```